UDOOboard/Neo-Docs/docs/09_Serial_Libraries/02_C_Serial_Libraries.md

-C Serial Libraries for UDOO DUAL/QUAD
+C Serial Libraries for UDOO NEO
 ---------

 This file describes how to compile and run the C examples contained in this folder.